WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

  * selectPrevious: True if the previous block should be selected when a block is removed.

+### replaceInnerBlocks

+Returns an action object used in signalling that the inner blocks with the specified client ID should be replaced.

+*Parameters*

+ * rootClientId: Client ID of the block whose InnerBlocks will re replaced.
+ * blocks: Block objects to insert as new InnerBlocks
+ * updateSelection: If true block selection will be updated.
+If false, block selection will not change.
+Defaults to true.

 ### toggleBlockMode

 Returns an action object used to toggle the block editing mode between